mouseless/baked/unreleased.md

   - They still require an `InlineData` schema on the parameter type
 - Data composables `compute` is renamd to `computeSync` and `computeAsync` is renamd to `compute`
+- `useFormat.format()` is now removed, which was used for route building, use `usePathBuilder` with named route params instead

 ## Improvements